What Is a Case Study for a Job Interview?

 • Operational improvement and process redesign

-(These two lists are intentionally compact so you can refer to them during practice.
+(These two lists are intentionally compact so you can refer to them during practise.
 The rest of your preparation should be prose-based rehearsal and recorded review.)

 Converting Case Performance Into Career Momentum